Jeb4dev/recipe-web-app/readme.md

 - [ ] User can edit recipes they have made and admin user can edit all recipes
 - [ ] Admin user can delete recipes.
 - [ ] Recipes cards show recipe creator.
+- [ ] User can upload their own recipe images to the server and it will be saved in some 3rd party storage.
 ^^^TODO^^